-Figure 3.170: Sensor Orientation
+Figure 3.183: Sensor Orientation

-- 1. Before adjusting the sensors, verify that the sensor arms are properly installed on the sensors. - Left Sensor (A): The POINT on the arm of the sensor should face AWAY from the header.
-Point (E) on float sensor arm (C) should be installed in the same direction, facing away from the header. - Right Sensor (B): The POINT on the arm of the sensor should face AWAY from the header.
+- 1. Verify that the sensor arms are properly installed on the sensors. - Left Sensor (A): The point on the arm of the sensor should face away from the header.
+Point (E) on float sensor arm (C) should be installed in the same direction, facing away from the header. - Right Sensor (B): The point on the arm of the sensor should face away from the header.
 Point (F) on float sensor arm (D) should be installed in the same direction, facing away from the header.